rehierl/node-tree-outliner/4-extensions/3-7-1-extensions.md

 necessarily be easily accessible to its ancestor sections (i.e. a reason as to why not to associate end-marker nodes with the sections they close).

-> case 8.1 - when exiting a type-1 sectioning node's exit event - (0)
+> case 8 - when exiting a sectioning node's exit event - (0)

-Because all nodes have already been associated, closing those sections that are presequent to the type-1 sectioning node's enter event (while the node is being exited) *can not result* in conflicting statements with regards to the location of the declared section.
+Because all nodes have already been associated, closing those sections that are presequent to a type-1 sectioning node's enter event (while the node is being exited) *can not result* in conflicting statements with regards to the location of the declared section.

-However, this case has the same issue as parent containers (i.e. presequent nodes must be edited in order to change the relationship of subsequent nodes and sections).
-That is, the relationship that a subsequent section has with other sections depends on a node which is presequent to the subsequent section's sectioning node.
-Consequently, and depending on the exact notation of close modifiers, authors could have difficulties to understand the reasons behind the relationship between two sections.
-As such, this case is, although technically possible, ill advised.
+However, this has the same issue as parent containers (i.e. presequent nodes must be edited in order to change the relationship of subsequent nodes and sections).
+That is, the relationship that a subsequent section has with other sections depends on a sectioning node which is presequent to the subsequent section's sectioning node.
+Consequently, and depending on the exact notation of close modifiers, authors could have difficulties to notice the reasons behind the relationship between two sections.
+As such, this case is, although technically possible, ill advised as it does not allow to express a more obvious section hierarchy (i.e. no real advantage over the default definitions).

-> case 8.2 - when exiting a type-2 sectioning node's exit event - (0)

-Because the content nodes of a type-2 section have not been associated yet (i.e. in contrary to the sectioning node and its descendant nodes), closing those sections that are presequent to a type-2 sectioning node's enter event (while the node is being exited) *will result* in conflicting statements with regards to the location of the declared section: (1) the sectioning node and its descendants belong to the closed section, and (2) the declared section's content nodes do not belong to the closed sections.
+Because the content nodes of a type-2 section have not been associated yet (i.e. in contrary to the sectioning node and its descendant nodes), closing those sections that are presequent to a type-2 sectioning node's enter event (while the node is being exited) *will result* in conflicting statements with regards to the location of the declared section: (1) the sectioning node and its descendants belong to the closed sections, and (2) the declared section's content nodes do not belong to the closed sections.

 <!-- ======================================================================= -->